Causal Inference for Multiple Treatments using Fractional Factorial Designs: Introduction

-With missing data, linear or additive regression models, often used in practice, have implicit assumptions resulting in estimators that are not always transparent, especially with respect to the implicit imputation of the missing potential outcomes.
-We discuss regression estimates in such setting in Section~\ref{sec:part_fac} and discuss how they connect to design-based estimates throughout the paper.
+However, a full factorial design, in which all possible combinations of treatments are randomized, may not be possible due to constraints on resources such as units or cost.
+Instead, a fractional factorial or an incomplete factorial design, which uses a subset of all possible treatment combinations, may be more practical.
+We layout a Neyman-style randomization-based framework for the design and analysis of these designs using potential outcomes.
+Consideration of observational studies with multiple factors, in which certain treatment combinations may be missing from the data set, further motivates the usefulness of these designs.

-In summary, we discuss the estimation of the causal effects of multiple non-randomized treatments, in particular when we do not observe all treatment combinations.
-We make a number of contributions.
-Firstly, we build on the potential outcomes framework to consider causal effects with multiple treatments in observational settings.
-Secondly, we identify and explore two designs (and their subsequent analyses) that are useful when we have lack of data issues in our observational study.
-Thirdly, we discuss implications of our estimation strategies in terms of what can be estimated, and compare these to what occurs with regression estimation.
-Finally, we identify challenges that still need to be addressed in this area.
+With only a subset of all treatment combinations, saturated linear regression models have underlying assumptions resulting in estimators that are not always transparent, especially with respect to the implicit imputation of the missing potential outcomes.
+We discuss regression estimates in such setting in Section~\ref{sec:part_fac} and assess how they connect to design-based estimates.
+Analyses using regression models in observational studies are even trickier, as the use of regression without a careful design phase, in which one tries to uncover or approximate some underlying randomized experiment, can lead to incorrect conclusions \citep[e.g., see][]{rubin2008objective}.
+Despite this difficulty, regression models with interaction terms are commonly used to estimate the effects of multiple treatments, in particular in observational studies \citep{Bobb15, Oulhote17, Patel10, Valeri17}.
+For instance, \citet{Bobb15} considers a Bayesian kernel machine regression for estimating the health effects of multi-pollutant mixtures.
+Therefore, exploration of design-based methods for multi-factor observational studies is an important missing piece in the literature.